 Get my best tips to smooth legato playing on the acoustic guitar.

-If you want to play more smoothly or efficiently on the acoustic guitar, chances are you've come across the term "legato playing"
+If you want to play more smoothly or efficiently on the acoustic guitar, chances are you've come across the term "legato playing".
+In terms of guitar technique, legato involves playing notes using only the fretting hand.

 But although it seems simple, mastering legato playing will require you to execute certain techniques correctly.
 Otherwise you'll end up with really choppy sounding playing, instead of smoothly linked notes.

-Here are my tips and tricks to master legato playing on the guitar.
+Here are my tips and tricks to master legato playing on the guitar, as well as some exercises you can use to improve your legato.

 What Is Legato Playing?